Backporting an e-Invoice Solution for GBS GmbH

 - fmSyntaxColorizer

-- to make sure that errors in scripts were immediately visible
+- was used on Mac computers to make sure that errors in scripts - particularly variable typos - were immediately visible

 - fmSetupAssistant